-Have you heard something like “the stock market is going to crash in 2023”?
+Have you heard something like “the stock market is going to crash in 2024”?
 Are you wondering if it’s time to sell your stocks?
-The stock market delivered poor returns in 2022.
-Will 2023 be the same?
-Though it’s impossible to fully predict the future, we can still take a closer look at all the discussion going on.
-In this blog, I will share why some experts believe the stock market will tank in 2023 and why there may not be a stock market crash at all.
+The stock market delivered spectacular returns in 2023, after a poor performance in 2022.
+Will 2024 be like 2022?
+Though it’s impossible to fully predict the future, we can still take a closer look at all the discussions going on.
+In this blog, I’m going to share why some experts believe the stock market is going to tank in 2024 and why there may not be a stock market crash at all.

 What is a market crash?

 A market crash is when there is a significant and rapid decline in the stock market.
 Market crashes have occurred on average every 5.4 years since 1945.
-Some famous stock market crashes were in 1929, 1987, 1997, 2000, 2008, 2015, and 2018.
-We also experienced a downturn in 2020.
+Some famous stock market crashes were in 1929, 1937, 1974, 2000-2002, 2008, and 2022.
+We also experienced a brief sharp downturn in 2020.
 Market crashes are a normal part of market cycles and historically, the stock market has always recovered from these crashes in the long term.

 - Think long term: The stock market is highly volatile in the short term.
-It is important to stay invested in the stock market for at least 5-10 years.
+It is important to stay invested in the stock market for at least 10 years.
 Stocks should be considered long-term investments.
-It’s not unusual for stocks to drop around 10-20% in the short term, so if you invest for the long term you can ride out the highs and lows.
-Historically, investors have rarely lost money investing in the S&P for a 20-year time period.
+It’s not unusual for stocks to drop around 10-30% in the short term, so if you invest for the long term you can ride out the highs and lows.
+Historically, investors have rarely lost money investing in the S&P for 20 years.
 Past results do not guarantee future returns but it does suggest that long-term investing generally does yield positive returns.

 - Don’t try to time the market: The stock market is difficult to predict, so don’t try to time your investments based on market conditions.